 I use my Cuisinart food processor multiple times a week.
 If you’re looking for a food processor that shreds and grinds with ease and speed, this machine is the way to go.
 I have tried multiple other brands and have been left extremely disappointed.
 Especially when it comes to grinding, other machines just don’t hold a candle to the Cuisinart.

 This is one department where you definitely get what you pay for.
 My Vitamix high-speed blender is one of the most used appliances in my kitchen.
 There is just nothing else out there that can even come close to the the power of a Vitamix.
 While this is not always critical, it is especially important if you’re wanting to make creamy ice creams, smooth dressings, silky sauces, or even perfectly powdery flours.
 No, it’s not cheap, but it is definitely an investment worth making.
 You can often find sales, as well as refurbished ones at a lower cost.
+Vitamix also makes a handheld immersion blender that is much more affordable – and it does a fantastic job!
 Having tried many other blenders, even other pretty expensive ones, I find my Vitamix to be an absolute must.
 If you cannot find a way to get a Vitamix, I hear Blendtec is a somewhat close (but no cigar) second, and after that Ninja and Nutribullet.

 Staple Food Products